klintfox/design-patterns/README.md

 ### 2. Factory Method Pattern

 - **What it is:**
-  The Factory Method Pattern defines an interface for creating objects, but allows subclasses to decide the exact class of object to create.
+   Defines an interface for creating a *single object*, but lets subclasses decide which class to instantiate.
+It focuses on *one product* and delegates the instantiation to subclasses.

 - **Purpose:**
   To delegate object instantiation to subclasses, allowing for more flexible and dynamic creation of objects.